-Some people get a new hairstyle following a romantic breakup, but others – including myself – have successfully used solo travel to heal, reset, and recharge after the end of a relationship.
+Some people get a new hairstyle following a romantic breakup, but others – including myself – have successfully used solo travel to reset, reconnect, and recharge after the end of a relationship.

-In this article, I’ll discuss a few of the ways that solo travel can legitimately help the healing process following a difficult breakup- Plus, I’ll explore a few of my best suggestions for places to go on a solo vacation after a relationship breakup.
+In this article, I’ll discuss a few of the ways that solo travel can legitimately help the healing process following a difficult breakup– Plus, I’ll explore a few of my best suggestions for places to go on a solo vacation after a breakup.

-Using my graduate education in mental health, my personal opinions on this topic are interspersed with peer-reviewed, evidence-based research, which you can find cited in the texts or in the reference section.
+You’ll find my personal expereinces on this topic are interspersed with peer-reviewed, evidence-based research, which you can find cited in the texts or in the reference section.

-How Solo Travel Can Help Heal us After a Breakup
+How Solo Travel Can Help us After a Breakup

 It’s not just a Hollywood trope- travel can be a relatively effective way to cope with a painful breakup or even a broken heart.

-While there’s no quick fix for the emotional pain of the end of a relationship, solo travel is a big exciting new adventure- and through that, it can be a route that leads our brains and hearts towards healing, growth, and readiness for future relationships.
+While there’s no quick fix for the pain of the end of a relationship, solo travel is a big exciting new adventure- and through that, it can be a route that leads our brains and hearts towards healing, growth, and readiness for future relationships.

-Like a rebound relationship (but without the emotional entanglement and dissociative factor), travel after a breakup is a way to rediscover hope and excitement about the future.
+Like a rebound relationship (but without the complexity), travel after a breakup is a way to rediscover hope and excitement about the future.

 1. Solo Travel Helps us (re)Discover Who we Are